mlafeldt/up-skeleton/README.md

 # Up Skeleton

-A skeleton Go service deployed via [Up](https://apex.github.io/up/).
+A skeleton project showing how to deploy a Go service as an AWS Lambda function via [Up](https://apex.github.io/up/).

 ## Usage